fmaussion/acinn_litsem/docs/orga.rst

 In principle you can submit a paper about any topic, but you should pay attention to a couple of points:

-- the paper should not be too long (15 pages would be an upper limit)
+- the paper should not be too long (10 pages is good, 15 pages would be an upper limit, with 20 pages the paper should be outstanding)
 - without being too simple, the paper should not be overly complicated or addressed to an expert audience.